Window Replacement Cost Calculator

 Vinyl Window Costs

-Vinyl window prices range from $200 to $750 per window fully installed.
-Vinyl is a popular replacement window option that runs the gamut from some of the worst made windows you can buy to some of the best rated and designed windows on the market.
+Vinyl window prices range from $400 to $140 per window fully installed.
+Additionally, vinyl is a popular replacement window option that runs the gamut from some of the worst made windows you can buy to some of the best rated and designed windows on the market.

 Wood Clad Window Costs

-Wood clad windows incorporate an interior wood with an exterior cladding material (typically aluminum or vinyl).
-These windows are great looking, but are more expensive and require periodic maintenance.
+Wood clad windows incorporate an interior wood with an exterior cladding material (typically aluminum or vinyl). while these windows are great looking, they are much more expensive and require periodic maintenance.
+Additionally, these windows often carry a 20 year warranty, while vinyl windows typically carry a lifetime warranty for the original purchaser.

 Window Installation